Benjamin Lê Cook, PhD, MPH

 Margo is a Research Assistant at the Health Equity Research Lab.
 She earned her BA in Sociology and Women and Gender Studies at James Madison University.
 She was previously an AmeriCorps Fellow for a nonprofit in San Diego, where she worked to coordinate educational and mentorship programs for Latina women.
 Her research interests include systemic health disparities, sexual and reproductive health, and race/ethnicity health access.

 BA, Sociology and Women and Gender Studies

 Nathaniel is a Research Assistant at the Health Equity Research Lab.
 They earned their BA in Women’s, Gender, and Sexuality Studies with a concentration in Health, Culture, and Vulnerability and Spanish from Tufts University.
 They were a 2018 Fulbright Scholar at the University of Buenos Aires.
-Other experience includes with Rice Women’s Resource Center, Dana-Farber Cancer Center, South End Community Health Center, and The Sharewood Project with Tufts University School of Medicine.
-Their research interests: community-engaged research, mixed-methods research, LGBTQ health, ethnic/racial minority health disparities, social medicine, and history of public health.
+Other public health experiences include work with the Rice Women’s Resource Center, Dana-Farber Cancer Institute, South End Community Health Center, and The Sharewood Project at Tufts University School of Medicine.
+Their research interests: community-engaged, mixed-methods research, LGBTQ health, ethnic/racial minority health disparities, social medicine, and history of public health.

 BA, Spanish and Women’s, Gender, and Sexuality Studies

 Our lab alumni go on to do great things!